-When you are narrow-minded, life is a bit harder.
+When you are a narrow-minded person, life is a bit harder.
 If open-mindedness is a spectrum, are you aware of where you fall?

 People who are narrow-minded often struggle with surprises and differences.
 Anything outside of the “norm” is difficult to handle and this often steers them away from trying anything new.